xwxb/my-weekly-stars-langcat/README.md

 *   [aquasecurity/trivy](https://github.com/aquasecurity/trivy) - Find vulnerabilities, misconfigurations, secrets, SBOM in containers, Kubernetes, code repositories, clouds and more

-*   [goplus/gop](https://github.com/goplus/gop) - The Go+ programming language is designed for engineering, STEM education, and data science.
+*   [goplus/xgo](https://github.com/goplus/xgo) - XGo is the first AI-native programming language that integrates software engineering into a unified whole.
 Our vision is to enable everyone to become a builder of the world.

 *   [atotto/clipboard](https://github.com/atotto/clipboard) - clipboard for golang